galaxy-cli/brief/README.md

 A command-line tool that lets you collect, manage, and read news articles and RSS feeds.
 It supports:

-- Subscribing to RSS feeds
+-Subscribing to RSS feeds
-- Fetching and saving articles
+-Fetching and saving articles
-- Adding articles by direct URL
+-Adding articles by direct URL
-- Listing, reading, and removing saved articles
-- Text-to-speech (TTS) playback using Festival + MPV
-- Command-driven interactive shell (like `sqlite3` or `ftp` CLI utilities)
+-Listing, reading, and removing saved articles -Text-to-speech (TTS) playback using Festival + MPV -Command-driven interactive shell (like `sqlite3` or `ftp` CLI utilities)

 This is ideal for users who want a lightweight, voice-assisted RSS/article reader.